 There is not just one cause of depression.
 It is a complex disease that can occur as a result of a multitude of factors.
-Depression is believed to be associated with chemical imbalances of the brain.
-These chemicals, called neurotransmitters, are responsible for helping to communicate messages from brain cell to brain cell.
-Antidepressant medicines work by increasing the amount of neurotransmitters that are available.
+Depression is believed to be associated with problems in the functioning of brain circuits involved in regulating mood.
+Antidepressant medicines are thought to work by affecting how certain brain chemicals (called neurotransmitters) regulate the normal functioning of these circuits.
 This ultimately results in improved communication between the brain cells, called neurons.
 There are many antidepressant medicines available to treat depression.

 Psychotherapy involves talking to a licensed professional who helps the depressed person focus on the behaviors, emotions, and ideas (including negative thought patterns) that contribute to their depression.
 Through therapy, patients learn to understand and identify the problems, events, or situations (such as caring for an ill or elderly loved one) that may contribute to depression, and understand which aspects of those problems they may be able to solve or improve.
 Therapy also helps the patient regain a sense of control and pleasure in life.

 Seek professional help if you experience one or more of the following: